 Then, finish your Targeting Rule by filling out the comparator and the value fields.

-See the Identify Documentation for usage of properties within each SDK.
+See the Identify Documentation for the usage of properties within each SDK.

 Managing / Deleting Custom Properties